brevis-network/prover-network-ops/docs/tools.md

     ```

 ## Unstake

+This command unstakes all of your stake/shares from the specified prover.

 Unstaking happens in two stages: submit the request, wait for the delay period, then complete the withdrawal.